warahi-spenceley/cryptoinfo/README.md

 # Crypto Info

-This project was created as a requirement coding challenge for a potential employer.
-This is a simple project that displays current information on the global cryptocurrency market.
+Crypto info is a simple application to display current information on the crypto currency market.
-I quite enjoyed working on this little project.
-It was also my first experience working with Typescript.
+Users can also save their favourite currencys to a watchlist.
+This app was mainly created to familiarize myself with TypeScript.

 ## Available Scripts